winepronecowboy/winepronecowboy.github.io/_posts/2016-04-25-welcome-to-the-blogosphere.md

 ---
 layout: post
-title: "I am now part of the blogosphere"
+title: "Welcome to the blogosphere"
 date: 2016-04-25
 ---